samueleblanc/SolvingRT/README.md

 Please add comments to your code.
 ## In the future
 Short/medium term goals are to
+* Make it faster and more performant
 * Make it more specific for various muscle groups
     * e.g. "upper chest" vs "lower chest"
 * Make it compatible with cable exercises
-* Tell if the set tended more toward "strength", "endurance", etc.
+* Add more measures
 ## License
 MIT